 When it comes to global campaigns, big budgets are at stake and it’s up to you to get the most from them.
-Of course, achieving impressive results from your campaigns will be your top priority, but you must stick to your budgets too.
+Of course, achieving impressive results from your campaigns will be your top priority, but you must stick to your budgets too and keep your global campaign costs under control.
 There are infinite ways you can divide your budget to make it work and to maximise your results, especially when it comes to things like delivering campaign content in your local markets.
 You need to weigh up the alternatives before you decide how to invest.

 When it comes to the global toolkit, you know what you’re paying for.
 But how much you need to spend depends on how the toolkit will be used.
 Are you providing rough assets for local markets to adapt, resize and use as they wish, or ready-to-go templates purely for translation?
 Maybe there’s no point in creating hundreds of versions of every asset if only a few will ever be used?
 Perhaps additional versions requested can be created later ‘on demand’ by either global or local agencies?
 When budgeting for campaign delivery in local markets, make sure no money is wasted.